-In such cases, as a marketer, you should provide customers with good after-sale services.
-You should convince them as they have made a good choice and continue to with your brand.
+In such cases, as a marketer, you should provide customers with good after-sales services.
+You should convince them that they have made a good choice and continue with your brand.
 This helps them to reduce their tensions about their product choices.

 Variety Seeking Buying Behavior